Coleganet/Coleganet-Pool-Install/README.md

 them write your domain and certboot will generate a new certificate if you get a new error you have a problem with your dns.
 After that execute:
 ln -s /etc/nginx/sites-available/subdomain.mydomain.com.conf /etc/nginx/sites-enabled
 Them restart the server

+supervisor error is usually when you change the start in the docker-compose.yml or you add or change any standar configuration inside the container.
+To see the errors in your hostserver start container with the command: plog them you will see exactly what configuration misgivings a error, Them stop the container command: stop and make the changes

 # ProxySQL Internals
 ProxySQL, when started, immediately spawns a new process - the parent process works as an angel process and restarts ProxySQL